 "What should I do to get in or transfer to a different discussion, lab, or

-"What should I do if I'm having problems with my TA or instructor?"
+"What should I do if I'm having problems with my TA/FA/UA or instructor?"

 It really depends on what the problem is.
-If you are having concerns about your TA, you could talk with your TA if you're comfortable doing that otherwise talking with the instructor would be another option.
-There are also other people who you can talk with who can assist you.
-These include Dr. Jeanne Hamers of the Undergraduate Chemistry Office (263-2424), a mentor or advisor, and the Offices of the Dean of Students (263-5700; TDD: 263-2400).
+If you are having concerns about your TA/FA/UA, you could talk with your TA/FA/UA if you're comfortable doing that otherwise consider talking with your instructor.
+In addition, there are other people who you can talk with that can assist you.
+Depending on the specific issue these include Dr. Jeanne Hamers of the Undergraduate Chemistry Office (263-2424), a mentor or advisor, and the Offices of the Dean of Students (263-5700; TDD: 263-2400).